All Episodes

 They're fighting for their very survival every day.

-If if you think that people would be able to fire hundreds of thousands of rockets into American towns and cities, what would you want your government to do?
+If you think that people would be able to fire hundreds of thousands of rockets into American towns and cities, what would you want your government to do?

 Think about it.

-Because that's that that's life in Israel.
+Because that's life in Israel.

 And I've been there a number of times.